 You should always take independent financial advice to help you decide which option for funding your care charges will be better for you.
-You can find out how to find an independent financial adviser by contacting HM government's Moneyhelper service: www.moneyhelper.org.uk

 You may choose to rent out your property, which could give you enough income to cover the full cost of your care.
-There are advantages to this as you will not accrue a debt or be liable for interest and administrative charges and your property will be occupied.
+There are advantages to this as you will not accrue a debt, be liable for interest and administrative charges and your property will be occupied.
 Your tenant will be paying utilities and council tax which will reduce your outgoings.

-However, you may be able to rent out your property and have a deferred payment from us.
-In these cases, we ignore 50% of your rental income when we work out how much you should pay towards the cost of your care home.
+However, you may also be able to rent out your property and have a deferred payment from us.
+This should reduce the amount that you need to borrow from us.